Self-employed? Here are 7 frequently overlooked ways to make the tax laws work for you

 Although medical expenses are effectively deductible, not many taxpayers get to deduct them for the following reasons:

-When you become self-employed, however, you can deduct health insurance premiums for yourself and your family.
+When you become self-employed, however, you can deduct health insurance premiums for yourself, your spouse, and your dependents.
 Note that this only applies if you are not eligible for any employer-sponsored health insurance through another job or your spouse’s job.

 Another benefit is that if you continue to run your businesses after qualifying for Medicare, you can deduct the following health insurance premiums: